top of page

 pexels-josh-hild-1270765-3573383.jpg

-1. A Seat That’s Not Delivering
+1. A Seat That's Been Wasted

 That’s the difference.
 And that’s why this race matters.